apache/mina-site/source/mina-project/__index.md

 Streams produced by **2.2.7**, **2.1.12** or **2.0.28** and earlier cannot be read by **2.2.8**, **2.1.13** or **2.0.29** and later, and streams produced by the newer releases cannot be read by the older ones.

-Arrays, primitives and non-Serializable classes are unaffected.
+_Arrays_, primitives and non-Serializable classes are unaffected.

 Upgrades across this boundary fail with a _BufferDataException_ wrapping an _EOFException_ or a _StreamCorruptedException_, and payloads persisted before the upgrade become unreadable after it.